Shariq026926/Project_Management_Assignment_1/README.md

 # Project Management Assignment #1
 # Expedition 60

-Indie Turn-Based RPG
+Turn-Based Open World RPG
 Project Management Plan

 ---

 ## Overview

-Expedition 60 is an indie, cinematic, turn-based role-playing game built around repeating expeditions into a world that resets every sixty days.
-Each expedition allows players to explore new areas, engage in tactical combat, and make decisions that affect future cycles.
+Expedition 60 is a cinematic, turn-based role-playing game built around exploration and a thrilling story to witness.
+The game will allow players to explore many different regions on the map while unfolding the secrets of the world and the Monolith which will be the final destination of the expedition.

 The game focuses on:
-- Party-based turn-based combat
+- Party based turn-based combat
 - Strategic decision making
-- A repeating expedition loop
+- A diverse world to explore
 - Narrative-driven exploration

 This document describes how the project will be executed.